[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "Well, what's your view now, Lyan: is he good?"

-"I won't vouch for him as a person," she replied in an edgy tone which surprised herself.
+"I won't vouch for him as a person," she replied.
 "But as a tour guide he's certainly good."

 "No, sponndar-Agent, I do not know what you mean.
 Kindly refrain from such colloquialisms when you are on this circuit."

-"Sorry, sponndar-Chief, I'll put it this way: Raldl is besotted with the past.
+"Sorry, sponndar-Chief," apologized Lyan, though she felt sure that a more formal, even-toned statement would have seemed too evasive; slang had been the safer option.
+"I'll put it this way: Raldl is besotted with the past.
 That's what I mean by gommor.
-And by the other term I mean, he's likely to follow a line of action that impresses him with its grandeur, whatever the consequences."
+And by the other term I mean that he's likely to follow whatever line of action impresses him with its grandeur."

 "What's your next planned move?"

 "Have dinner with him this evening.
 Try to head him off his track."